Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please see below link for the remaining debt service by year.

-Yes, the reserves are established for the TCSD and are shown in the chart below: Reserves as of 6/30/19 US Bank $13,542,120* General Fund $1,000,000 *Cannot be used until final years of the debt repayment per the financing agreement.
+Yes, reserves are established for the TCSD.
+Reserves as of 6/30/2023, $13,286,285 is held in US Bank and $1,000,000 is held in the General Fund for the purpose of paying off TCSD debt.
+The $1,000,000 held in the General Fund cannot be used until the final years of the debt repayment per the financing agreement.

 Yes, all TCSD documents are public documents and available to any resident who wishes to view or have a copy of them.
 Further, to provide clarity on the TCSD, we created this Frequently Asked Questions (FAQ) section with the goal of explaining the past, present, and future of the TCSD.
 Most key documents can be found in these FAQs, and we will continue to add information based on questions that are asked by citizens that are not already addressed here.
 The TCSD portion of the County Code can be found here: County Code